bf777/MesoNet/README.md

 Follow our tutorial [on the wiki](https://github.com/bf777/MesoNet/wiki/Quick-Start-Guide).

 ## Supported platforms
 MesoNet has been tested on Windows 8.1, Windows 10, and Linux (Ubuntu 16.04 and Arch 5.7); it should also work on older versions of Windows and on MacOS, but these platforms have not been tested.
 It works with or without a GPU, but a GPU is _strongly_ recommended for faster training and processing.
+MesoNet can be used with or without a GUI, and can be run on headless platforms such as Google Colab.

 ## Contributors
-[Dongsheng Xiao](https://github.com/DongshengXiao) designed the processing pipeline, collected data,trained the DeeLabCut, U-Net and VoxelMorph models provided with MesoNet, and developed the brain atlas alignment approach.
+[Dongsheng Xiao](https://github.com/DongshengXiao) designed the processing pipeline, collected data, trained the DeepLabCut, U-Net and VoxelMorph models provided with MesoNet, and developed the brain atlas alignment approach.
 [Brandon Forys](https://github.com/bf777) wrote the code of GUI and CLI.
 They are in the [Murphy Lab](https://murphylab.med.ubc.ca/) in UBC’s Department of Psychiatry.